OSMLatam/OSM-Notes-Viewer/IMPROVEMENT_PLAN.md

 ---

-### Task 3: Implement User-Visible Error Handling
+### Task 3: Implement User-Visible Error Handling ✅ COMPLETED
 **Issue:** Errors only logged to console, no user feedback
 **Impact:** Poor user experience when things fail
 **Effort:** Medium (3-5 hours)

 **Steps:**
-1. Create error display component
+1. ✅ Created `errorHandler.js` component with error, loading, and empty states
+2. ✅ Added CSS styles for error containers, loading spinners, and empty states
-2. Add error states to all API calls
+3. ✅ Integrated error handling in all API calls in `main.js`
-3. Implement retry mechanism for failed requests
-4. Add fallback UI states (empty, error, loading)
-5. Style error messages consistently
+4. ✅ Implemented retry mechanism with callback support
+5. ✅ Added graceful degradation for failed data loads
+6. ✅ Updated search functionality with proper error handling
+7. ✅ Updated leaderboards with retry buttons

 **Acceptance Criteria:**
-- All errors display user-friendly messages
+- ✅ All errors display user-friendly messages with visual feedback
-- Retry button available for failed requests
+- ✅ Retry button available for failed requests
-- Graceful degradation when data unavailable
+- ✅ Graceful degradation when data unavailable (shows '?' instead of crashing)
-- No silent failures
+- ✅ No silent failures - all errors visible to users
+- ✅ Loading states with spinner animation
+- ✅ Empty states for no results

 ---